emadonev/emadonev/README.md

 # A bit about me
 Hello there!
-I'm Ema, a high schooler from Croatia who is in love with astrophysics, physics and programming.
+I'm Ema, a high-schooler from Croatia who is in love with astrophysics, physics and programming.
 I do research, go to math and astronomy competitions.
 I'm also super into reading and art :)

 # Skills
 For all my research, I work in Python in which I have advanced usage, especially for data analysis.
 I also have some experience with HTML/CSS.